The Ashes: England

-‡Former grounds which no longer host Test Matches
+Sophia Gardens and the Riverside were excluded as Test grounds between the years of 2020 and 2031 and therefore will not host an Ashes Test until at least 2035.
+The ECB announced the 2027 and 2031 Ashes series venues will be held at Lord's (2027 and 2031), The Oval (2027 and 2031), Edgbaston (2027), Trent Bridge (2027 and 2031), The Rose Bowl (2027), Old Trafford (2031) and Headingley (2031).

 Cultural references

-The popularity and reputation of the cricket series has led to other sports and games using the name "Ashes" for contests between England and Australia.
-The best-known and longest-running of these events is the rugby league rivalry between Great Britain and Australia (see rugby league "Ashes").
+The popularity and reputation of the cricket series has led to other sports and games using the name "Ashes" for contests between England/Great Britain and Australia.
+The best-known and longest-running of these events is the rugby league Ashes competition between Great Britain now England and Australia national rugby league teams.
 Use of the name "Ashes" was suggested by the Australian team when rugby league matches between the two countries commenced in 1908.
 Other examples included the television game shows Gladiators and Sale of the Century, both of which broadcast special editions containing contestants from the Australian and English versions of the shows competing against each other.

-The term became further genericised in Australia in the first half of the twentieth century, and was used to describe many sports rivalries or competitions outside the context of Australia vs England.
+The term was further genericised in Australia in the first half of the twentieth century, and was used to describe the most prominent rivalry or competition within a sport even if outside the context of Australia vs England.
 The Australian rules football interstate carnival, and the small silver casket which served as its trophy, were symbolically known as "the Ashes" of Australian football, and was spoken of as such until at least the 1940s.
 The soccer rivalry between Australia and New Zealand was described as "the soccer ashes of Australasia" until as late as the 1950s; ashes from cigars smoked by the two countries' captains were put into a casket in 1923 to make the trophy literal.
 The interstate rugby league rivalry between Queensland and New South Wales was known for a time as Australia's rugby league ashes, and bowls competitions between the two states also regularly used the term.
 Even some local rivalries, such as southern Western Australia's annual Great Southern Football Carnival, were locally described as "the ashes".
 This genericised usage is no longer common, and "the Ashes" would today be assumed only to apply to a contest between Australia and England.